intel-iot-devkit/how-to-code-samples/plant-lighting-system/java/README.md

 When you're ready to run the example, make sure you saved all the files.

 Click the **Run** icon on the toolbar of Intel® System Studio IoT Edition.
-This runs the code on Intel® Edison.
+This runs the code on the Intel® Edison board.

 ![](./../../images/java/run project.png)